apache/wicket-site/learn/index.md

 ## Examples {#examples}

 - <a href="{{ site.baseurl }}/learn/examples/index.html">Examples</a> - Browse a vast collection of examples in live action without having to install anything!
+- <a href="http://examples6x.wicket.apache.org">Wicket 6 examples</a> - A special subset of live examples to show you how to use Wicket 6 components.
-- <a href="http://www.wicket-library.com/wicket-examples-6.0.x/compref/">Components reference</a> - A special subset of live examples to show you how to use Wicket components.
+- <a href="http://examples7x.wicket.apache.org">Wicket 7 examples</a> - A special subset of live examples to show you how to use Wicket 7 components.

 [migrate3]: http://s.apache.org/wicket3migrate